Skip to main content

 Making an Impact

-At SESP, we partner with the community, where our research findings can make the greatest difference.
-These mutually beneficial collaborations let us to test new ideas, develop better practices, and spread discoveries to benefit as many people as possible.
+At SESP, we partner with the community to maximize the impact of our research findings.
+These collaborations allow us to test new ideas, develop better practices, and share discoveries to benefit as many people as possible.

 Student walking in Chicago by train